Zaynpimpakhun/suratthani-park-planting/README.md

 ## Methodology

-1. **Canopy Gap Analysis** from LiDAR shapefile
-2. **UHI Priority Scoring** — weighted overlay of LST, imperviousness, distance from water
-3. **Species-Site Matching** — zone-specific plant community assignment based on ecology and local species associations
-4. **Placement Logic** — zone-specific controlled randomness (Poisson-disk clustering, drift patterns, density gradients)
-5. **Wildlife-informed Selection** — species chosen to support observed fauna (iNaturalist)
+Canopy gaps were identified from LiDAR-derived shapefiles and cross-referenced with a field survey of 435 existing trees.
+Each candidate planting location was scored by UHI priority (surface temperature, distance from water, imperviousness) and assigned a species based on the ecological character of its zone.

+Placement uses controlled randomness rather than a uniform grid: Poisson-disk clustering with zone-specific void ratios and density gradients.
+Species groupings follow plant community logic, so trees that appear together make ecological sense rather than being scattered randomly.

+Wildlife data from 381 iNaturalist observations in the park informed species selection.
+For example, *Barringtonia* and *Syzygium* were prioritized in Zone A and C because fruiting species directly support the bird species already recorded on site.

-6. **Ground Truth Verification** — all 437 planting positions verified on-site by municipal staff
+All 437 final positions were checked and confirmed by municipal staff on the ground.

-**Tools:** Python · GeoPandas · Shapely · Leaflet.js · QGIS
+Tools used: Python, GeoPandas, Shapely, Leaflet.js, QGIS.

 ---

 ## LA Design Principles Applied

-- **Massing vs Scattering** — Poisson-disk clusters with glade voids, not uniform grid
+- **Massing vs Scattering** : Poisson-disk clusters with glade voids, not uniform grid
-- **Plant Community / Phytosociology** — species grouped by ecological association per zone
+- **Plant Community / Phytosociology** : species grouped by ecological association per zone
-- **Rhythm & Sequential Experience** — corridor planting with regular spacing and accent nodes
+- **Rhythm & Sequential Experience** : corridor planting with regular spacing and accent nodes
-- **Wetland Memory** — planting design references the site's original peat swamp ecology conceptually, not as full ecosystem reconstruction
+- **Wetland Memory** : planting design references the site's original peat swamp ecology conceptually, not as full ecosystem reconstruction

-*Reference: Bidadari Park, Singapore (Habitat Mosaics framework)*
+*Reference: the Guidelines on greenery provision and tree conservation for developments (NPark, Singapore)*

 ---